Matt Damon Says He Won't 'Belittle' the Unvaccinated: It's a Personal Choice; 'That’s the Beauty of America'

 Jason Bourne and Ford v Ferrari star Matt Damon believes people should trust “science” when it comes to the decision to get a vaccine for the Chinese coronavirus but acknowledged that, at the end of the day, it is a “personal choice.”

 Speaking about vaccine hesitancy in an interview with Yahoo!
-Entertainment, the Stillwater star acknowledged the concerns of the unvaccinated and told the outlet he does not want to “belittle them.”
+Entertainment, Damon acknowledged the concerns of the unvaccinated and told the outlet he does not want to “belittle them.”

 “There are a lot of reasons that people have, and I don’t want to belittle them,” he said.
 “It’s tough for me, I have a couple friends who are immunocompromised and they can’t get the vaccine, so they have no choice but to rely on the rest of us to do our part to get to herd immunity.
 So I look at it that way.”